Qutino/Qutino/README.md

-- 👋 Hi, I’m @Qutino, an electrical engineer with predictable hobbies
+- 👋 Hi, I’m an electrical engineer with predictable hobbies
-- 💡 Working in the pharmaceutical industry to bring high quality, affordable medicines to anyone who needs them.
-- 👀 I’m interested in PCB design and firmware development!
-- 🌱 One project I have been working on is a custom USB macropad programmed with media control buttons.
-PCB design notes can be found in the MacroPad1.0 repository.

 <!---
 Qutino/Qutino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.